Historic Preservation

 How to Apply for a Certificate of Approval (CoA)

-- Use our standards and guidelines to plan your project:
+Use the standards of approval and guidelines to plan your project

 - Narrative scope of work